User Experience Principles in Action

 Currently we are in the process of integrating several new design system interfaces into our products—this involves working closely with our product teams and continuing to act on feedback from our users.

 PeopleDoc UI will never be finished – it must evolve and improve to respond to our users, new features and changing technology.

-You are currently rolling out PeopleDoc UI across each of the PeopleDoc solutions.
-What is going to be better?
+You're currently rolling out PeopleDoc UI across all PeopleDoc solutions.
+What's going to improve?

 From a pure branding perspective, our solutions will begin to look more similar, which will help us present a more unified platform.
 The visual design itself is also updated, with many of our test users reacting positively to the new look and feel.